oTuff/go-startkode/README.md

 # Setup:

-- Run the install-tools.sh scripts if you don't already have the tools. (make sure to have your PATH setup correctly)
+- Run the install-tools.sh scripts if you don't already have the tools.
+(Ensure your `PATH` is set up correctly).

-- Rename the `.example.env` file to `.env` and populate the fields as you see fit
+- Rename the `.example.env` file to `.env` and populate fields as needed.

-- Run `docker compose up` to start the postgres docker container or `docker compose up -d` to run it in the background as a daemon on every boot
+- Run `docker compose up` to start the PostgreSQL Docker container or `docker compose up -d` to run it in the background as a daemon on every boot.

-- Run `make migrate-up` to setup the database with the tables etc. specified in the `db/migration/` folder
+- Run `make migrate-up` to setup the database with the tables etc. specified in the `db/migration/` folder.

 # Usage: